Back to overview

 How is the firm adopting the Solicitors Qualifying Exam (SQE)?

-We’re in the process of finalising the official details of this and will be launching our new programme very soon.
 We’ve recognised that the changing landscape gives us a chance to do something different when it comes to educating and training our lawyers.

 In that sense, we’re viewing it as an opportunity to make sure we’re giving our trainees the skills they need to be successful in the profession and our business.

-How important is diversity and inclusion (D&I) to your firm?
+How important is diversity and inclusion to your firm?

 Our clients and colleagues benefit from a more rounded, informed culture, making us a more innovative, resilient and sustainable business.

 Our approach is to make sure that we have policies that are fit for purpose, and then to work hard on bringing them to life throughout the firm.
 This filters through at every level – we nurture a spirit of equality, fairness and respect and we challenge non-inclusive behaviour.
-We want everyone to reach their full potential, by being themselves whilst encouraging each other to achieve their goals with courage, determination and enthusiasm.
+We want everyone to reach their full potential, by being themselves while encouraging each other to achieve their goals with courage, determination and enthusiasm.

 Should candidates use examples of non-legal work experience in their applications?